 There is no biological need for humans to change the time twice a year, though the health impact can be concerning, sleep experts said.

-“We have evidence accumulating that it’s dangerous to do this,” added Dr. Charles Czeisler, chief of the division of sleep medicine at Brigham and Women’s Hospital in Boston and professor at Harvard Medical School.
+“We have evidence accumulating that it’s dangerous to do this,” added Dr. Charles Czeisler, director of the division of sleep medicine at Brigham and Women’s Hospital in Boston and professor at Harvard Medical School.

 The effects are particularly evident in the spring, when people face a greater risk of heart attack and stroke in the days after losing one hour of sleep.
 There are also more car accidents, medical errors and hospital admissions.

 The change causes a phase shift of our circadian rhythm — the body’s internal clock — and exacerbates the chronic sleep deficiency Americans already experience.
+During daylight saving time, you lose about 30 minutes of sleep a night, sleep specialist Dr. Carol Ash told TODAY.

 The fall time change has consequences, too, potentially increasing symptoms of depression in people whose depression is linked to darkness, Kryger said.